• Blog

 8. Safe Spot

-When you are thinking about where to put your feeders, it is important to keep them out of the reach of cats or other predator.
+When you are thinking about where to put your feeders, it is important to keep them out of the reach of cats or another predator.
 You do not want your feeder hung low.
 Keep them also far enough away from windows and doors.
 You don’t want the little birds flying into the glass or screen.

 9. Attach Your Feeder to an ant moat

-Ants love the nectar too.
+Ants love nectar too.
 Although I did not have this problem last year, I have in past years.
 Then I discovered ant moats.
-You attach to the hook and then simply fill the moat with water. you can see it in the photo above.
+You attach it to the hook and then simply fill the moat with water. you can see it in the photo above.
 The ants go in, but they can’t get out and they cannot get into your feeders.
 Your feeder will hang from the Ant Moat.

 10. Use Bee Resistant Feeders